snaeni/PCA-Project/Proposal.md

 (4)   The results, including the runs and tests:

-Will compare the clarity, correctness and running times of Jarvis method, Graham’s method at above links with our derived method.
+If we have sufficient time, will compare the clarity, correctness and running times of Jarvis method, Graham’s method at above links with our derived method.